gmskazi/pdfmc/README.md

 ---

 > Note: **For Mac users**, you may need to allow pdfmc to run on your mac the first time you run it.
-Navigate to System Settings > Privacy & Security > scroll down to the bottem and allow pdfmc to run.
+Navigate to System Settings > Privacy & Security > scroll down to the bottom and allow pdfmc to run.

 ## Run